Sheldon Brown photo

 Cable

 Most modern bicycles use cables to control the gear shifting and brakes.
-These cables, also known as "Bowden cables" consist of two parts, an inner cable of twisted steel wire, and an outer cable housing.
+These cables, also known as "Bowden cables" consist of two parts, an inner cable of twisted or braided steel wire, and an outer cable housing.
 Cables transmit force by a combination of tension on the inner cable and compression to the housing.

 Cable Carrier